plusdude/array-generics/README.md

 ## Methods

-Available as generics and standard.
+Available as generics and standard:

 <table>
     <tr>